Let’s Talk by Phone or Online

 Just like a face-to-face appointment, your Telehealth visit will be private and confidential.

 None of our appointments will ever be recorded or stored.

 We are very excited about this new option because it means we can limit exposure of COVID-19 to you, your family and the community at large during this pandemic, and you can rest assure that we will continue providing necessary mental health services virtually.
 While we will miss our face-to-face encounters, we can still connect in a virtual space.
 Plus, it’s 100% HIPAA compliant and secure.

 Your cost for a video appointment will vary depending on the coverage you have with your insurance provider.
 Most insurances charge a copayment just like traditional appointments, and it most likely will be the same amount.
 We can determine your exact coverage and what your copay will be before we schedule an appointment.
 If insurance denies coverage for whatever reason, you will be responsible for the full amount of the session.

 Special Note: We will continue to bill insurance companies for these telehealth services.
 We recommend that you contact your insurance company to see if Telehealth is covered under your insurance policy.
-Even though our clinicians and admin staff will not be in the office until early April, we can still be reached via email or phone if you have any questions.
-Our Billing Specialist, Kristen Sipek, can be reached at 847-477-8244 ext 2 or firstname.lastname@example.org if you have any questions regarding insurance and/or billing.
+We can be reached via email or phone if you have any questions.
+Our Office Administrator, Shannon Kett, can be reached at 847-477-8244 ext 2 or firstname.lastname@example.org if you have any questions regarding insurance and/or billing.